How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 - Affiliate marketing (Amazon, etc.)

-- Sponsored Content (blog posts written for brands)
+- Sponsored post (blog posts written for brands)

-- Podcast sponsorships (if the blogger creates a podcast)
+- Podcast sponsorships (if the blogger adds podcasts as a marketing tool)

 These few categories really cover the majority of the ways that bloggers are monetizing their sites.